kamarada/kamarada-website/en/_posts/2019-10-10-virtualbox-the-easiest-way-to-try-linux-without-installing-it.md

 1. in this first part, you are going to install VirtualBox on Windows, learn its basics and start using Linux inside a virtual machine;
 2. in the [second part][virtualbox-linux], you will see how to install VirtualBox on Linux;
-3. in the third part, you will see some useful tips for using VirtualBox daily.
+3. in the [third part][virtualbox-tips], you will see some useful tips for using VirtualBox daily.

 This sequence of posts is devoted mainly to Windows users who haven't had their first contact with Linux yet and want to try it using the safety of VirtualBox.